Perfect 5 Minute Glazed Nuts

 • Add different spices: This recipe calls for cinnamon, but I’m sure you could add other warming spices (cardamom, nutmeg, pumpkin pie spice, etc.).

-Storing Candied Pecans
+Storing Candied Walnuts

 If stored at room temperature in an airtight container, these candied nuts should last up to 2 weeks.